Louisiana Salaried Employees Laws

 Termination of Employment for Salaried Employees in Louisiana

 In Louisiana, employment is generally at-will, allowing employers to terminate employees at any time, provided it doesn’t violate labor laws regarding discrimination or other unlawful practices.
 Two exceptions to this rule include employees with specified contract terms and union members with collective-bargaining agreements.
 There are also exceptions related to retaliation, such as cases involving union affiliation, filing claims, or taking time off.
 Wrongfully terminated employees have the option to seek legal representation and may be entitled to recover lost wages, lawyer fees, and compensatory damages for emotional distress.
+Read more about employment termination in our Louisiana firing guide.

 Employers are required to pay employees all owed wages when their employment ends according to the Louisiana Wage Payment Act (La.
 R.S.
 23:631).
 Payment should be made on or before the next regular payday or within 15 days after the employee’s resignation or discharge, whichever comes first.